Why Some Products Generate Demand While Others Depend

 Each role produces its own economic behavior.

-Once the role is established, the economics tend to follow.
+Once the role is established, the economics follow.

 Role Determines Gravity.